-Driving priority service line revenue is more critical than ever—and healthcare marketers are the vanguard for this pivotal mission.
-Discover how a reimagined approach to hospital service line marketing will improve the health of your community and ignite long-term financial success for your organization.
+Driving revenue is more critical than ever—and healthcare marketers are rising to the challenge.
+Discover how a reimagined approach to hospital service line marketing will improve the health of your community and supercharge your patient acquisition strategy.

 This mandate to move the revenue needle comes in response to a sharp decline in health spending, as illustrated by recent reports: